flutter/website/src/docs/development/androidx-migration.md

 ---

 {{site.alert.note}}
-  You might be directed to this page if the tool detects that your project doesn't use AndroidX.
+  You might be directed to this page if Flutter detects that your project doesn't use AndroidX.
 {{site.alert.end}}